What is deposit protection?

 Are you wondering whether it makes a difference whether your deposits are subject to Spanish or German deposit protection?

-It is important to know that both the Spanish and German deposit guarantee systems offer the same protection – namely up to €100,000 per depositor and per bank.
+It is important to know that both the Spanish and German deposit guarantee systems offer the same protection – up to €100,000 per depositor and bank.
 Both systems comply with the European Deposit Guarantee Directive (2014/49/EU) and ensure that your deposits are repaid quickly in the event of insolvency.

 What happens if you have multiple accounts?